hyperledger/fabric/docs/source/access_control.md

 our [chaincode for developers tutorial](./chaincode4ade.html#Chaincode_API).*

-Fabric uses access control lists (ACLs) to manage access to resources by associating a **policy** --- which specifies a rule that evaluates to true or false, given a set of identities --- with the resource.
+Fabric uses access control lists (ACLs) to manage access to resources by associating a [Policy](policies/policies.html) with a resource.
 Fabric contains a number of default ACLs.
 In this document, we'll talk about how they're formatted and how the defaults can be overridden.

 But before we can do that, it's necessary to understand a little about resources